You've got questions.

 Q: Can I start fishing as soon as I've paid for my licence?

 Once you have a printed copy of your BC Tidal Waters Sport Fishing Licence — or have linked your FishingBC App account with your NRLS (National Recreational Licensing System) account and saved a copy of your licence to your electronic device — you can go fishing.
-Recreational fishers must carry either a printed copy or an electronic copy of their licence with them when they are fishing (a signature is not required).
-Failing to immediately to show your licence to a Fishery Officer when requested is a violation.
+Recreational fishers must carry either a printed copy or a digital licence, not both (a signature is not required).
+Failing to immediately present your licence to a fishery officer when requested is a violation.

 Q: Do I need to record my catches on both my FishingBC App and a paper licence?

-If you have linked your NRLS account with your FishingBC App and retrieved your BC Tidal Waters Sport Fishing Licence, you only need to record all retained Chinook and Halibut caught in any Management Area, and Lingcod caught in Areas 12 to 19 (excluding Sub-Area 12-14), Sub-Areas 20-5 to 20-7, and Sub-Area 29-5 in the Catch Log within the app: you do not need to also record them on your paper licence.
+If you have linked your NRLS account with your FishingBC App and retrieved your BC Tidal Waters Sport Fishing Licence, you should record all retained Chinook and halibut caught in all Management Areas, and lingcod caught in Areas 12 to 19 (excluding Sub-Area 12-14), Sub-Areas 20-5 to 20-7, and Sub-Area 29-5 in the Catch Log within the app.
+You do not need to and should not also have a paper licence in your possession.

-Failing to immediately record a catch that you are required to document in the app's Catch Log is a violation.
-(A Fishery Officer will be satisfied seeing the catches you have recorded in the app.
-Remember, failing to show your licence or FishingBC App to a Fishery Officer when requested is also a violation.)
+Failing to immediately record a catch that you are required to document to your licence is a violation.
+(A fishery officer will be satisfied seeing the catches you have recorded in the app and as displayed on your licence.
+Remember, failing to show your licence to a fishery officer when requested is a violation.)

 For more information about the Coded Wire Tag Program, please refer to the DFO website.